 Add Clear Messaging

-How you state the messaging is everything when it comes to call recording.
+How you state the messaging is everything when it comes to interstate and international call recording.
 As a business, it’s your responsibility to make sure customers are informed that their calls are being recorded and how you plan on using them.

 Adding messaging on your phone system’s IVR or auto-attendant can provide them a clear understanding of your intent and the passive/active consent capability so they may agree or object.
 You can customize this messaging to inform and divulge the business use regarding your customers’ recorded phone calls.